abdulhaire567/Snort-Live-Attack/README.md

 <h2>Stopping the Attack</h2>

 <p align="center">
 We start Snort in packet logger mode and try to figure out the attack source, service and port.
-The packets will be saved in a log file we can use it to read the packets <br/>
+The packets will be saved in a log file so we can use it to read the packets <br/>
 <img src="https://i.imgur.com/IVKg5DB.png" height="80%" width="80%"/>
 <br />
 <br />